DevExpress-Examples/asp-net-core-richedit-add-control-to-angular/README.md

 > **Documentation**: [Add RichEdit to an Angular Application](https://docs.devexpress.com/AspNetCore/400373/office-inspired-controls/controls/rich-edit) - (to be corrected)

 ## Requirements
-* To use RichEdit control in Angular application you should have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
+* To use the RichEdit control in an Angular application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
 * Versions of the devexpress npm packages should be identical (their major and minor versions should be the same).

 ## Quick Start

 1. Open the **JS** folder.
-In the command prompt, download and install npm packages used in the application:
+In the command prompt, download and install npm packages that are used in the application:

     ```
     npm install